fathimazarin/star42/README.md

-# star42
+# gui-itsp

-finds constellations from an image of the sky
+### Made a GUI for taking an image as an input either by URL or by file upload and also changed the previously written mainprgm.py accordingly.